-Report A Barking Dog
+Report A Noisy Animal

 CCAS recommends that neighbors make an attempt to resolve the problem with the nuisance animal owner or other responsible person prior to filing a formal complaint.
 Sometimes the Responsible Person is unaware of the noise and grateful for the opportunity to address the issue.
-If a formal complaint is submitted, CCAS will attempt contact with the Responsible Person in an effort to help in the resolution of the reported problem.
+If a formal complaint is submitted, CCAS may attempt contact with the Responsible Person in an effort to help in the resolution of the reported problem.
 We cannot help resolve this matter however, without your assistance.

 Steps to Take

 The Responsible Person is given 10 days to resolve the situation.
 If the situation still exists, you may file a second complaint with CCAS.
 If CCAS is not contacted within a reasonable time (as determined by CCAS) of the initial contact of the responsible party, the complaint will expire.
-Once the Complainant requests further action on a second complaint, CCAS shall initiate the issuance of a civil citation.
+Once the Complainant requests further action on a second complaint, CCAS may initiate the issuance of a civil citation.

-The Complainant shall be advised of the necessity of attending the administrative hearing if the responsible person contests the citation.
+The Complainant may be advised of the necessity of attending the administrative hearing if the responsible person contests the citation.
 If the Complainant does not attend the scheduled hearing, the citation shall be dismissed in favor of the Responsible Person.

 The Responsible Person must pay the fine within 15 days or contest the citation at the administrative hearing.
 If the Responsible Person does not appear at the administrative hearing the fine will become due and payable.
 Payment of the fine shall not excuse the violator from correcting the barking dog violation.